otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Server's Identifier

-For the interactive DAKE performed by a party and the untrusted server, an identifier is needed.
+For the interactive DAKE performed by a publisher and the untrusted server, an identifier is needed.
 In the case of the untrusted sever, this value will be denoted as "Server Identifier".

-In any case, it should be hash of the username concatenated with its long-term public key's fingerprint.
+In any case, it should be hash of the server's username concatenated with the server's long-term public key's fingerprint.

 ```
 Server's Indentifier (PREKEY-SERVER-ID):